“Bugs are cheaper when caught young.” This was said by a popular expert – Larry Smith, in reference to the ‘Shift Left Testing’ concept.

 6. Engage in Test Automation

-In order to avail maximum benefit out of Shift Left testing, it is highly recommended for enterprises to adopt test automation.
-With test automation, developers and testers can automate the entire build to test process across all the stages of the SDLC (Development, Production, Test, Deployment, etc.) which will infuse better integration between processes, boost continuous delivery and drive more confidence in each release.
+In order to avail maximum benefit of Shift Left testing, it is highly recommended for enterprises to adopt test automation.
+With test automation, developers and testers can automate the entire build-to-test process across all the stages of the SDLC (Development, Production, Test, Deployment, etc.) which will infuse better integration between processes, and boost continuous delivery and drive more confidence in each release.

 7. Induce Developers to Code with Testability in Mind